-- Remind your customers about a sold-out item and recapture their interest.
+- Remind your customers about a sold-out item and recapture their interest

-- Increase store and website visits.
+- Increase store and website visits

-Send a back in stock SMS alert as the item hits your warehouse
+1. Send a back in stock SMS alert as the item hits your warehouse

-As soon as your new shipment arrives, and the item is back in stock, an SMS can be sent to customers waiting on that item.
+As soon as your new shipment arrives, and the item is back in stock, an SMS can be sent to customers waiting for that item.
 The product availability reminder must be specific and concise, with a call to action, to encourage your customer to pick up where they left.

-Three simple examples:
+Here are three simple examples:

-Allow customers to hold onto the item with an SMS reply
+2. Allow customers to hold onto the item with an SMS reply

 Not only do you reach them through their preferred mode of communication, but you also secure a contact point for future marketing.

-Send an SMS message with links to purchase other items you carry
+3. Send an SMS message with links to purchase other items you carry

-- List items that other customers purchased instead of the first choice.
+- List items that other customers purchased instead of the first choice

-Follow up with a discount
+4. Follow up with a discount

 If you won’t be able to get the item back in stock, send a discount code for another item in your shop.
 You can tie the discount code into the alternatives that you suggested in the previous SMS or you can offer a blanket discount code or another incentive.